Skip to main content

 • A clinical trial revealed promising results of IL-22 therapy for alcohol-associated hepatitis

-• These two papers established and described the chronic-plus-binge model
+• These two papers established and described the chronic-plus-binge ethanol model

-• This paper suggests that the liver only partially contributes to ethanol metabolism
+• This paper demonstrates that the liver only partially contributes to ethanol metabolism: challenging the traditional notion that the liver is the major organ for alcohol metabolism

 See full publications: https://www.ncbi.nlm.nih.gov/myncbi/bin.gao.2/bibliography/public/